ambareeshravi/Spam_Classification/README.md

 # Spam_Classification
-Determines a main/sentence in natural language to be a spam or not
+Determines a SMS/mail/sentence occuring in natural language to be a spam or not

+1. Download the data from Kaggle
+    ```bash
+    kaggle datasets download -d uciml/sms-spam-collection-dataset
+    ```

+2.